-The tax benefit for the six months ended December 28, 2018 was primarily due to tax expense related to profitable subsidiaries, net against the release of valuation allowance due to the potential foreign tax refund to be received from the Department of Federal Revenue of Brazil.
+The tax benefit for the nine months ended March 29, 2019 was primarily due to tax expense related to profitable subsidiaries, net against the release of valuation allowance due to the potential foreign tax refund to be received from the Department of Federal Revenue of Brazil and a partial release of valuation allowance related to U.S. deferred tax assets.
 During the first quarter of fiscal 2019, we recorded a net discrete tax benefit of \$1.6 million for the release of valuation allowance on a deferred tax asset recorded for \$1.9 million of refundable withholding tax credit to be received from the Department of Federal Revenue of Brazil, less tax expense of \$0.3 million from recognizing an ASC 740-10 reserve previously recorded as a reduction against the deferred tax for the withholding tax credit.
-During the three months ended December 28, 2018, we reduced the refundable withholding tax credit to \$1.8 million, primarily due to foreign exchange differences, and recorded a discrete income tax expense of \$0.1 million.
+During the second quarter of fiscal 2019, we reduced the refundable withholding tax credit to \$1.8 million, primarily due to foreign exchange differences, and recorded a discrete income tax expense of \$0.1 million.